-Put superhero movies aside.
+Superhero movies have it wrong.
 Real evil doesn’t have to make a scene.
 It is happy to come in silently and undetected.
 It is happy to look like goodness, so long as it gets to rule in the end.

-If we are to be people of compassion, we must be compassionate with people but vigilantly ruthless with sin’s delusions.
+If we are to be people of compassion, we must be compassionate with people but vigilantly ruthless with sin and its deception.